 With quadruple recognition from Salesforce University, as the certification program is called, Sanders now has the confidence to laugh at her first consulting fee.
 Around the time she earned her first certification, Sanders had increased her fee to $75 per hour.
 Armed now with four Salesforce credentials, she has no problem commanding $125 per hour.
 Her mother's advice, she said, was right.

 The administrator track is designed for professionals who focus on the administrative functions of a Salesforce solution in their workplace.
 With a deep organizational understanding of Salesforce, it defines user requirements, customizes the platform for a user's needs and helps users maximize their solutions.

 For Sanders, who works and lives in Austin, Tex., this means serving as a Salesforce administration coach of sorts for clients.
-One client, a digital security company called Gemalto, took her on as a consultant, and, after reviewing her credentials, told Sanders to evaluate its Salesforce Pardot B2B Marketing system and build it out as she saw fit.
-Gemalto gave very few instructions, leaving Sanders in charge.
+One client took her on as a consultant, and, after reviewing her credentials, told Sanders to evaluate its Salesforce Pardot B2B Marketing system and build it out as she saw fit.
+The client gave very few instructions, leaving Sanders in charge.

 Sanders believes her certifications, alongside her experience and knowledge, adds heft to her resume.
 As her consultancy has grown, and as she has become more adept at Salesforce, her projects "became bigger and better, with me going more from being at a mechanical level of administrator, doing only configurations and following clients' directions, to being more at an architectural level, planning and making critical decisions."

 As described by Salesforce, the Certified Administrator credential is for candidates with "extensive knowledge of Salesforce customization and configuration who also are skilled at managing users and exploring how to get the most out of the platforms' capabilities."